Have you ever had an annoyingly long layover? Or got to the airport way too early? Or just felt like you could really, REALLY use a nap?

 Put on some telly to block out the noise.
 If you’re asleep, you won’t notice figures passing the window.
 Well, airport wifi is never really that great, why would it be better in a metal box?

 So I decided to try it out.
 For the blog.
-Because even if it was absolutely horrible, at least it’d be a good story.
+Because even if it was absolutely horrible, at least it’d be a good travel story, right?
+And it’s cool to say I’ve spent a layover sleeping in Munich airport.

-The napcabs are incredible simple to use.
+The napcabs are incredibly simple to use.
 Each pod has a screen on the outside that offers English and German instructions.

 It starts by listing the prices: €15.00 / hour (with a minimum 2 hour stay) from 6am to 10pm or €10.00 / hour from 10pm to 6am.